 At the end of every year, your building’s property management firm and/or landlords will review actual expenses incurred and calculate that against what everyone individually already paid in warm rent.
 You could be eligible for a refund or find out you owe them money and it could even result in your warm rent being reduced or increased for the following year.
 This financial review process is usually quite timely and you may receive copies of the financial statement 9-12 months later.
 For example, I received my 2020 Nebenkosten in September 2021 and even then, it was several more months before I received my refund.

 As energy costs in Germany are higher than in most other places around the world, we recommend being mindful of your hot water, heat, and electricity consumption.
-Frequent long showers and baths or leaving the heat turned on full blast will definitely contribute to a high end-of-year bill.
+Frequent long showers and baths or leaving the heat turned on full blast will contribute to a high end-of-year bill.
 Read our guide about how to save energy in Germany.

 If you’re moving into a WG, talk with your future roommates about how you’ll split the varying costs.